d3pendent/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/FormEngine/DataCompiling/Index.rst

 ==============

 This is the first step of FormEngine.
-The data compiling creates an array containing all data the rendering needs to come up with a.result.
+The data compiling creates an array containing all data the rendering needs to come up with a result.

 A basic call looks like this: